gancialucas/globant-bootcamp/cap_dev/README.md

 # Hana Cloud FullStack Application with SAP CAP - Fiori 🌐

 Welcome to the **Hana Cloud FullStack Application with SAP CAP - Fiori** project.
 This is a full-stack application where I practiced integrating SAP CAP for backend services with Hana Cloud for database management and a modern UI using SAP Fiori.

-The application is very simple, it has a Header artifact and an Item artifact.
+The application is very simple, it has a header artifact and an item artifact.
+When you run all the necessary commands, it will show you new folders and files, don't forget to establish a connection with your BTP

 ---